For more information contact:

 Reimbursement for lodging is at actual cost up to the daily maximum allowable lodging rate in effect at the time of travel for the location.
 Original receipts are required.
 See BPPM 95.06.

 Reimbursement for meals is at the meal rate in effect at the time of travel for the location.
 Location for overnight trips is based on where the traveler sleeps; for single day trips it is the primary destination.
 See BPPM 95.06 and SAAM 10.40.55.

-If department policy is to reimburse for meals at actual costs up to per diem, the traveler must submit itemized receipts to claim reimbursement for the meals.
+A department may implement a policy to reimburse meals at actual costs up to per diem for the following types of travelers only: